House of Movement — Instructor Alda Gomez

 Slowly, tai chi and qi gong became part of my daily routine.
 Slowly, the wish to bring this knowledge to others grew in me.
 One day, my tai chi teacher at the time told me that he was putting together a group of senior students interested in learning how to teach tai chi.
 For a year, I embarked on the adventure of training as a tai chi teacher and started to teach under supervision.
 At that time, I was doing wu style, but I was looking for something else and I didn’t know exactly what.
 Soon enough, I discovered chen style and I started to learn with Master Liming Yue.
 As the saying goes, the teacher appears when the student is ready.
 And I guess I was ready for chen style, health qi gong, shen gong, opening of qi channels and all the things that Master Liming had in store for me.

 Since 2009, I’ve been training regularly in Manchester and Ireland with MASTER LIMING YUE (indoor student of Grandmaster Chen Zhenglei, one of the four tai chi tigers).
 Master Liming has brought my tai chi to a completely different level by opening my qi channels and has allowed me to experience what I had only read about before.
-Over the years, I also attended different seminars given by experienced grandmasters, masters and professors, mainly Grandmaster Chen Xiao Wang (another of the four tai chi tigers), Master Wang Hai Jun (also indoor student of Grandmaster Chen Zhenglei) and professors from the Chinese Health Qigong Association in Canada and Ireland, and Taoist teachers from Mantak Chia’s lineage.
+Over the years, I also attended different seminars given by experienced grandmasters, masters and professors, mainly Grandmaster Chen Zhenglei (Dublin 2013), Grandmaster Chen Xiao Wang (Donegal 2012), Master Wang Hai Jun (indoor student of Grandmaster Chen Zhenglei), professors from the Chinese Health Qigong Association in Canada and Ireland, and Taoist teachers from Mantak Chia’s lineage.

 I created the House of Movement and I started to teach what I had learnt.
 I run regular courses in South William Space, Restore Clinic in Camden Street and the Lantern Centre.
-In the past, I also ran courses in institutions, like the Dublin City Council and Trinity College.
-I still think that I have a lot to learn, and I love going back to beginners’ classes and discovering new nuances in some movements and new sensations arising inside my body.
-I am continuously training and learning to the point of frustrating myself every time I find a very good teacher, as I realise how little I know.
+In the past, I also ran courses for institutions, like the Dublin City Council and Trinity College.
+I still think that I have a lot to learn, and I love going back to beginners’ classes to discover new nuances in some movements and new sensations arising inside my body.
+I am continuously training and learning to the point of frustrating myself every time I find a very good teacher, as I realize how little I know.
 That teaches me humility.
 And from that humble place, I give what I have, and what I know, trying to make it digestible and hoping that you will approach me if you have any problems or questions around my classes, my teaching style or my pace.

 And now that you heard my story, here are my accreditations: